Eric is a writer who has contributed to various websites, newspapers and newsletters as well as written several novels.

 3. On Writing: A Memoir of the Craft by Stephen King

-is an interesting book.
+On Writing is an interesting book.
 Whether you like Stephen King’s work or not (and I don’t particularly) you’ll find countless nuggets of priceless information in here, coming at you from a bunch of different angles.
 The information is especially useful for fiction writers, but writers of any discipline will benefit from King’s advice.
-On Writing

 The first section describes King’s ascent as a novelist, from his struggles as a young writer trying to get short stories published to make ends meet, up to his first big break and afterward.
 This part is inspirational if nothing else, even though it really seems like those days of fiction writers pounding out short stories until they hit it big with a novel are long gone.